Ceci007/Ceci007/README.md

 ## I'm a Frontend Engineer

-- 🔭 I'm currently reviewing my ReactJs skills.
+- 🔭 I'm currently reviewing my React skills.
 - 🌱 I want to improve my testing skills.
 - 👯 I’m looking to collaborate with other developers to create a great app.
 - 🥅 2021 Goals: Contribute more to Open Source projects.